Service Dog Laws Connecticut – Epic Summary

 - No dog under 8 weeks old can be sold or imported into Connecticut without its dam.

-- Dogs imported into Connecticut that are over 3 months of age and staying more than 30 days need to have a health certificate.
+- Dogs imported into Connecticut that is over 3 months of age and staying more than 30 days need to have a health certificate.
 And, a current rabies vaccination certificate.

 - Dogs imported into Connecticut between the age of 8 weeks and 3 months, and staying more than 30 days, must be accompanied by a health certificate.